alvinwan/neural-backed-decision-trees/README.md

 ## Models

-Without any modifications to `main.py`, you can replace ResNet18 with your favorite network: Pass  any [`torchvision.models`](https://pytorch.org/docs/stable/torchvision/models.html) model or any [`pytorchcv`](https://github.com/osmr/imgclsmob/tree/master/pytorch) model to `--model`, as we directly support both model zoos.
+Without any modifications to `main.py`, you can replace ResNet18 with your favorite network: Pass  any [`torchvision.models`](https://pytorch.org/docs/stable/torchvision/models.html) model or any [`pytorchcv`](https://github.com/osmr/imgclsmob/tree/master/pytorch) model to `--arch`, as we directly support both model zoos.
 Note that the former only supports models pretrained on ImageNet.
 The latter supports models pretrained on CIFAR10, CIFAR100, andd ImageNet; for each dataset, the corresponding model name includes the dataset e.g., `wrn28_10_cifar10`.
 However, neither supports models pretrained on TinyImagenet.

 To add a new model from scratch:

 1. Create a new file containing your network, such as `./nbdt/models/yournet.py`.
 This file should contain an `__all__` only exposing functions that return a model.
 These functions should accept `pretrained: bool` and `progress: bool`, then forward all other keyword arguments to the model constructor.
 2. Expose it via `./nbdt/models/__init__.py`: `from .yournet import *`.
-3. Train the original neural network on the target dataset. e.g., `python main.py --model=yournet18`.
+3. Train the original neural network on the target dataset. e.g., `python main.py --arch=yournet18`.

 ## Dataset